This is an introduction to the folder structure that Mistika VR will create in your computer:

 This point is for advanced users and for programmers.
 Most users will not need to use these files, but it is documented here as a reference:

-Every time you render (or when you use the "Add to render queue" button), a render job file ( .rnd file) is created under the DATA/RENDER/RenderName folder for each shot, and they contain all the information that is passed to the renderer.
-A .rnd file is like the .vrenv file, but split into shots (one .rnd per shot).
+Every time you render (or when you use the "Add to render queue" button), a render job file ( .rnd file) is created under the DATA/RENDER/RenderName folder for each shot, and they contain all the information that is passed to the vr renderer.
+A .rnd file is like the .vrenv file, but it is split into shots (one .rnd per shot).

 A sidecar .clp file is also created with each .rnd file.
 It contains the metadata of the new media file that will be created when rendering the .rnd file.